rncrtr/colorSchemeTool/README.md

 Note that the tool requires Python version 2.7.
 The default version of Python installed on macOS X Snow Leopard is 2.6; you'll need to use Python from MacPorts/Homebrew if you'd like to run the tool on 10.6.

+If you are using python 3.3 or earlier, the colorSchemeTool.py needs to have the line with plistlib.load(f) changed to plistlib.readPlist(f) as load wasn't available until python 3.4.
+If you got an error like "AttributeError: 'module' object has no attribute 'load'", this is the fix you need.

 # How to convert VSCode theme
 **Note:** please check if the desired theme already exists in the [JetBrains plugin repository](https://plugins.jetbrains.com/) before converting it.
 1. Clone the `colorSchemeTool` code.